Key insights

 Hospital value based purchasing program (HVBP)

-CMS proposes substantial changes to two measures:
+CMS finalizes substantial changes to two measures:

 - To allow readmissions to trigger new episodes to account for episodes and costs that are currently not included in the measure but that could be within the hospital’s reasonable influence